Can ADHD Get Worse With Age? Facts And Myths About ADHD Symptoms & Health, Uncovered

 Stress

-Studies repeatedly show that people with ADHD tend to be exposed to more everyday stress on average than neurotypical people and that stress exposure may be strongly linked to the persistence of ADHD symptoms from childhood to adulthood.
+Studies repeatedly suggest that people with ADHD tend to be exposed to more everyday stress on average than neurotypical people.
+In other words, ADHD affects stress, and stress exposure may be strongly linked to the persistence of ADHD symptoms from childhood to adulthood.

-Comorbidities like substance use disorder, anxiety, and mood disorders can be common in adult ADHD cases and may have a significant impact on symptom severity and frequency.
+Comorbidities like substance use disorder, anxiety, and mood disorders can be common in adult ADHD cases.
+These may have a significant impact on symptom severity and frequency.

 Diagnosis for ADHD typically involves several steps.
 It may begin with a comprehensive evaluation in which a mental health professional gathers information about the individual's experiences, behavior, and symptoms.
 They may also want to interview a person’s parents, spouse, or family for a broader perspective on the individual's behaviors.